-Ensure that the route and length of the supply cable is such that the boiler front cover plate can be easily removed without disconnecting the supply cable from the terminal block.
+Ensure that the route and length of the supply and pump cables are such that the boiler control panel can be fully hinged down without needing to disconnect them from the terminal block.

-The procedure for connecting the boiler power supply is as follows:
+The procedure to connect the power supply is as follows:

-- Lift off the boiler top front casing panel, if it has not already been removed. - Loosen (do not remove) the four screws securing the control panel to the side panels, hinge the panel forward and allow it to drop down to gain access to the top of the panel. - Remove the two screws securing the terminal block cover and lift off the cover. - Remove the screws securing the cable clamp and open clamp.
-Route the supply cable through the cable clamp. - Connect the power supply cable to the left hand terminal block as follows: - Brown to mains live (terminal 3) - Blue to mains neutral (terminal 2) - Green/Yellow to mains earth (terminal 1) - 6.
-Make the remaining required connections to the control panel, as detailed in this section. - 7.
-Secure the cable clamp. - Re-fit terminal block cover on control box and fasten with the two screws previously removed. - Close the hinged panel and tighten the four screws securing the control panel to the side panels. - 10.
-Replace top casing panels. - 11.
-Ensure that all external wiring is adequately supported.
+- Lift off the boiler top front casing panel, if it has not already been removed. - Loosen (do not remove) the four screws securing the control panel to the side panels, hinge the panel forward and allow it to drop down to gain access to the top of the panel. - Remove the two screws securing the terminal block cover and lift off the cover. - Remove the screws securing the cable clamp and open the clamp. - Route the supply cable through the hole in the rear panel (using the grommet supplied) and up the control panel. - 6.
+Pass the 4-core cable through the cable clamp and connect to the boiler control panel terminals as follows: - Green/Yellow to mains earth (terminal 1) - Grey to mains neutral (terminal 2) - Brown to mains live (terminal 3) - Black to switched live (terminal 19)